-Additionally, executive management benefits include a supplementary defined contribution pension plan for all members of the Executive Team, with the exception of President and CEO Matti Kähkönen, who had already earlier been in a supplementary defined benefit pension plan.
+Additionally, executive management benefits include a supplementary defined contribution pension plan for all members of the Executive Team, with the exception of President and CEO Matti Kähkönen, who continues to be in a supplementary defined benefit pension plan.
 Metso's Board has outlined that no new supplementary defined benefit pension plans will be introduced.
-In 2015, the pension insurance premium payments totaled approximately EUR 0.68 million (2014 EUR 0.52 million).
+In 2016, the pension insurance premium payments totaled EUR 707,440 (2015: EUR 679,865).